Identification of quantum entanglement with Siamese convolutional neural networks and semi-supervised learning: Results

 where $m$ is the number of possible bipartitions, $TP_i$ and $TN_i$ represent the number of true positive (entangled classified as entangled) and true negative (separable classified as separable) examples for a given bipartition $i$, and $n$ is the total number of samples in the test datasets.

-We also optimized the models architecture hyperparameters by training them on the \textit{weakly labeled} training set and evaluating on the validation set -- discussion can be found in the Supplementary Materials.
-Results show that the most efficient architecture is the network (CNN or Siamese) with 3 convolutional layers and kernel size equal to $2 \times 2$.
+We also optimized the architecture hyperparameters by training the models on the \textit{verified} set and evaluating on the validation sets -- discussion can be found in the Appendix.
+The results show that the most efficient architecture is the network (CNN or Siamese CNN) with three convolutional layers and a kernel of shape $2 \times 2$.